Stuffed Beef Tenderloin

 - Make a lengthwise cut three-fourths of the way through the tenderloin.
 Lightly place stuffing in the pocket; close with toothpicks.
 Place bacon strips diagonally across the top, covering the picks and pocket.

 - Place meat, bacon side up, in a shallow roasting pan.
-Insert meat thermometer into meat, not stuffing.
-Bake, uncovered, at 350° until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Insert thermometer into meat, not stuffing.
+Bake, uncovered, at 350° until meat reaches desired doneness (for medium-rare, the thermometer should read 135°; medium, 140°; medium-well, 145°).
 Remove from oven; let stand for 15 minutes.
 Remove toothpicks.
-Yield: 10-12 servings.

 I cannot wait to make this!
 I'll be serving mine with Aligot (French-style mashed potatoes).
 Do you take the toothpicks out while you are carving?
 As the bacon is covering the roast, I can only imagine it is up to the carver to remember that there are toothpicks and to remove them